jestasjovin/jestasjovin/README.md

 3. **Kikobani (React Native, Next js,Node,Graphql,Postgress and Prisma )**
    A mobile app for iOS and Android built with **React Native**, enabling real-time messaging and media sharing. **WebSockets** were used to implement live messaging functionality.

 ---

-## **Fun Facts About My Work** 🧠

-- **Full-Stack Development**: I can build both the frontend and backend, giving me the flexibility to create complete and functional applications. 💻
-- **Microservices**: Building applications in microservices architecture helps break down complex systems into smaller, manageable, and independently deployable services. 🔧
-- **Docker**: Containerizing applications with Docker ensures that they run consistently across different environments. 🚢
-- **Machine Learning**: By adding a touch of **AI**, I aim to make my projects smarter, from recommending products in an e-commerce app to predicting trends based on user data. 🤖
-- **PostgreSQL**: I use **PostgreSQL** for handling complex queries and managing large datasets in my backend services. 📊

----